chengpohi/chengpohi.github.io/README.md

 <summary>Query</summary>

-Query directly with official Query DSL without any other extra effort. so can quickly verify query conditions and examine data
+Query with official Query DSL without any extra effort. so you can quickly verify query syntax and check data

 </details>